naseer-muhammad/naseer-muhammad.github.io/_posts/2025-11-16-rydberg-atoms.md

   overlay_color: "#000"
   overlay_filter: "0.3"
   overlay_image: /assets/images/quantum-banner.jpg
-  caption: "Rydberg Atoms — The Giant Superheroes of the Quantum World"
+  caption: "Rydberg Atoms — The Giant of the Atomic World"
 ---

 # Rydberg Atoms — The Giant Superheroes of the Quantum World